The Banking Regulation Review: Netherlands

-Over the past few years, Dutch banks have increased their capital ratios up to the new requirements, largely by de-leveraging and de-risking their balance sheets and by retention of profits.
+Over recent years, Dutch banks have increased their capital ratios up to the new requirements, largely by de-leveraging and de-risking their balance sheets and by retention of profits.
 However, in recent years many Dutch banks have also launched successful issues of Additional Tier 1 instruments to meet the new leverage ratio and MREL requirements (see Section III.iv).

-In December 2018, an amendment to the Dutch Bankruptcy Act entered into force, implementing the Directive regarding the ranking of unsecured debt instruments in the insolvency hierarchy.54 This change, welcomed by many banks, allows banks to issue senior non-preferred or Tier 3 debt, ranking junior to senior debt, but senior to subordinate debt and capital instruments, to fulfil their MREL or TLAC requirement.
-A number of Dutch banks, including Rabobank and ABN AMRO, have included the possibility of issuing senior non-preferred notes in their funding programmes.
+Since 2018, as a result of the Directive regarding the ranking of unsecured debt instruments in the insolvency hierarchy,44 banks can issue senior non-preferred (SNP) or Tier 3 debt, to fulfil their MREL or TLAC requirement.
+This SNP debt ranks junior to senior debt, but senior to subordinated debt and capital instruments.
+A number of Dutch banks, including Rabobank and ABN AMRO, have included the possibility of issuing SNP notes in their funding programmes.

 Control of banks and transfers of banking business